 Creative Writing opens an opportunity for students who wish to create and share original works of memoir, poetry and fiction.

 Students may enroll in any one or all of the trimester courses in creative writing.
-Further, enrolled students lead the production of the School’s creative arts journal, Parnassus.
+Further, enrolled students will publish their creative projects in the school’s literary magazine Rambler.

 This course helps students refine their reading and writing for college success and civic engagement.
 As curious, critical, and responsive readers of mostly nonfiction, this course requires students to be flexible, reflective responders with audience and purpose in mind.
 Learning to identify and to analyze rhetorical modes and literary devices, students discover a writer’s intentions to elicit a reader’s response to a particular situation.
 Context is crucial, and students work to polish their own understanding of formal and informal written and spoken language.

 Students who choose the AP option will have “Advanced Placement English Language and Composition” on their transcript and must take the spring AP exam.

 All students will create pathways for deep, purposeful, self-directed learning, fueling lifelong discovery, creativity, and growth, unleashing the skills, passion, and courage to address the world’s most challenging problems.

 This course encourages critical and responsive reading of fiction, poetry, and drama.
 Learning to identify and to analyze literary devices within unique genres, students discover a writer’s thematic and emotional intention and connect these intentions to contemporary politics at home and around the world.
 Context is crucial, and students work to polish their own understanding of cultural perspectives and of formal written and spoken language.
 Students who choose the AP option will have “Advanced Placement English Literature and Composition” on their transcript and must take the spring AP national exam.
 All students will create pathways for deep, purposeful, self-directed learning.